January was a fairly quiet transfer window, with most clubs exercising caution before adding to their squads.

 From: West Brom

 Another youngster many earmarked for big things.
 Oliver Burke, who came through at Nottingham Forest, made headlines in August 2016 when he swapped the City Ground for RB Leipzig, whose reputation for developing young footballers was already well renowned.
 His time in Germany, though, was a tad disappointing having made 26 total appearances before returning to England and joining West Brom.
 But even this move hasn’t been a success for the Scotland international.
-Burke, who doesn’t turn 23 until April, would leave for Celtic on loan and last summer moved to Deportivo Alavés, where he’s only started four La Liga games to date.
+Burke, who only turned 23 in April, would leave for Celtic on loan and last summer moved to Deportivo Alavés, where he’s only started seven La Liga games to date.